-Roxana Allison is a Mexican-British socially engaged photographer based in the UK working on themes of migration, memory, place and incarceration.
-She works collaboratively and independently, and undertakes photographic commissions and personal projects.
+Roxana Allison is a Mexican-British photographer based in the UK working on themes of migration, place. memory, belonging and incarceration.
+She works collaboratively and independently undertaking photographic commissions and personal projects.

 Allison graduated in 2006 with a BA in Fine Art at the National Faculty of Art & Design in Mexico City and holds an MA in Photography from The University of Bolton.

-Allison has experience working with photography and underrepresented communities, and balancing the needs of multiple stakeholders.
-Her project titled Uncovering the Invisible (2013) was a major exhibition project that presented voices from the UK’s Latin American community, commissioned by The University of Nottingham and supported by AHRC, The Mayor of London and Southwark Council among others.
+Allison has experience working with photography and underrepresented communities, her project titled Uncovering the Invisible (2013) was a major exhibition project that presented voices from the UK’s Latin American community, commissioned by The University of Nottingham and supported by AHRC, The Mayor of London and Southwark Council among others.